peteroupc/peteroupc.github.io/randomfunc.md

 - **Weibull distribution**: `b * pow(-ln(RNDU01ZeroExc()),1.0 / a)`, where `a` is the shape, `b` is the scale, and `a` and `b` are greater than 0.
 - **Zeta distribution**: Generate `n = floor(pow(RNDU01ZeroOneExc(), -1.0 / r))`, and if `d / pow(2, r) < (d - 1) * RNDU01OneExc() * n / (pow(2, r) - 1.0)`, where `d = pow((1.0 / n) + 1, r)`, repeat this process.
 The parameter `r` is greater than 0.
 Based on method described in Devroye 1986.
 A zeta distribution truncated by rejecting random values greater than some positive integer is called a _Zipf distribution_ or _Estoup distribution_.
 (Note that Devroye uses "Zipf distribution" to refer to the untruncated zeta distribution.)

+<a id=Generating_Random_Numbers_from_a_Distribution_of_Data_Points></a>
 ### Generating Random Numbers from a Distribution of Data Points

-To generate a random number based on the distribution of a list of numbers (or data points), then the application can&mdash;
+To generate a random number (or data point) based on the distribution of a list of numbers (or data points), an application can&mdash;

 - choose one of the numbers or points at random (see, for example, [Choosing a Random Item from a List](#Choosing_a_Random_Item_from_a_List)), and
+- add a randomized "jitter" to the chosen number or point; for example&mdash;
+    - add `Normal(0, sigma)` to the chosen number, where `sigma` is the _bandwidth_ (which should be as small as allows the estimated probability density to fit the data distribution and remain smooth), or
-- add a randomized "jitter" to the chosen number or point; for example, add `Normal(0, sigma)` to the chosen number, or a separately generated `Normal(0, sigma)` to each component of the chosen point, where `sigma` is the _bandwidth_ (where the greater the bandwidth, the "smoother" the estimated probability density).
+    - add a separately generated `Normal(0, sigma)` to each component of the chosen point, where `sigma` is the _bandwidth_<sup>[(4)](#Note4)</sup>.

-A detailed discussion on how to calculate bandwidth or other possible ways to add randomized "jitter" (formally called _kernels_) is outside the scope of this document.
-For further information on _kernel density estimation_, which the random number generation technique here is related to, see the [Wikipedia article](https://en.wikipedia.org/wiki/Kernel_density_estimation) or a [blog post by M. Kay](http://mark-kay.net/2013/12/24/kernel-density-estimation/).
+A detailed discussion on how to calculate bandwidth or on other possible ways to add randomized "jitter" (whose distribution is formally called a _kernel_) is outside the scope of this document.
+For further information on _kernel density estimation_, which the random number generation technique here is related to, see the Wikipedia articles on [single-variable](https://en.wikipedia.org/wiki/Kernel_density_estimation) and [multiple-variable](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation) estimation, or a [blog post by M. Kay](http://mark-kay.net/2013/12/24/kernel-density-estimation/).

 <a id=Generating_Random_Numbers_from_an_Arbitrary_Distribution></a>
 ### Generating Random Numbers from an Arbitrary Distribution